tony-schndr/k8s-harder-way/README.md

 # k8-harder-way

-Building a k8 bare metal cluster from scratch following https://github.com/kelseyhightower/kubernetes-the-hard-way
+Building a k8 bare metal cluster from scratch with Vagrant and Ansible by following https://github.com/kelseyhightower/kubernetes-the-hard-way

 ---
 ## Certificates